eksime/VDesk/README.md

 `vdesk run-on-switch [n] [command] [<args>]`

 Generally, prepending a shortcut's 'target' field with `vdesk run` will have it launch in its own virtual desktop.
-Command line arguments should be preserved.
+Command line arguments to applications should be preserved.

 ####Examples:
 To launch notepad on a new desktop: